K-patel123/Giftcardextension/README.md

 # Unlock Growth with Bagisto's Feature-Packed Gift Card Extension!

 * **Customizable Themes:** Tailor gift card designs to match various occasions like birthdays, christmas, anniversaries, Etc.
-* **Email Sharing:**  Easily send gift card details via email, facilitating seamless gifting for special occasions.
+* **Email Sharing:**  Send gift card details effortlessly via email, enabling seamless gifting for special occasions.
+During this process, the user selects the occasion, and both the occasion image and message are shared in the email, ensuring a superb user experience.
 * **Flexible Redemption:** Allow customers to redeem gift cards during checkout, enhancing convenience and customer satisfaction.
 * **Personalized Messages:** Enable users to add personalized messages to gift cards, adding a thoughtful touch to each gift.
 * **Balance Tracking:** Provide customers with the ability to track their gift card balances, ensuring transparency and ease of use.